Fresh, dried, frozen, or as a sauce, cranberries are very popular this time of year.

-Researchers at the University of Hong found that cranberry juice improved vascular function and cholesterol profiles in an animal study.
+Researchers at the University of Hong Kong found that cranberry juice improved vascular function and cholesterol profiles in an animal study.
 They concluded that the beverage may be beneficial for postmenopausal women, helping to combat potential risk factors for cardiovascular disease by protecting LDL-cholesterol (“bad” cholesterol) from being oxidized.

 3. Powerful Antioxidants

 Cranberries contain the flavonoid proanthocyanidins (PACs).
 Their unusual structure offers bacterial anti-adhesive properties that may help prevent the adhesion of certain harmful bacteria.

 4. Fewer Dental Cavities